|Causes Symptoms Diagnosis Treatment Home care|

 - Abdominal swelling

 - It is not uncommon for cats experiencing pain to start going to the toilet elsewhere as they begin to associate the litter tray with pain

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you including the onset of symptoms.
 He will palpate the abdomen and may find a full bladder or hard and full colon (if constipated).

-A prescription diet may be recommended for a cat with bladder stones, this will help to dissolve the stones.
+- Bladder stones: A prescription diet to dissolve the stones.
 Large stones may need to be surgically removed.

-Anal gland problems are treated by emptying the anal glands and treating with antibiotics.
-If the problem comes back, your veterinarian may recommend removing the anal glands.
+- Anal sac disease: Where necessary, empty the anal glands and administer antibiotics.
+If the problem comes back, it may be necessary to remove the anal glands.

-Bladder tumours are treated by surgical removal of the affected area along with chemotherapy.
+- Bladder tumours: Surgical removal of the affected area along with chemotherapy as a follow-up.